StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

 * Parcel Fabric

 ..
 Note::
-   **Building Polygons** is the term used to describe the building data rather than the more commonly used building footprints.
+   **Building Polygon** is the term used to describe building data rather than the more commonly used building footprints.
    The primary reason for this difference is that a building footprint might only conform to the roof area of a building whereas a building polygon should encompass the entire area of a structure.

-All three of these layers must be available in order to to create address to building matches under the current process.
-Intially all three layers are loaded into geodataframes for cleaning.
+All three of these layers must be available in order to create address to building matches under the current process.
+Initially all three layers are loaded into geodataframes for cleaning.

 .. code-block:: python